First woman to win a major-league open-wheel race

 In 2007, Patrick switched to Andretti-Green Racing (now Andretti Autosport) and continued her rise in the season-ending point standings with a seventh-place result on the strength of 11 top-10 finishes.
 She tied Sarah Fisher’s record for best finish by a woman with a second-place effort at the Belle Isle street circuit in Detroit and was named the series’ Most Popular Driver for the third consecutive year.
 Patrick again performed well at the Indianapolis 500 with her third straight top-10 finish as she came home eighth in the rain-shortened race.

 With her skills improving each year, it was only a matter of time before Patrick found victory lane.
-She made that history in April 2008 at Motegi.
-It was a win that was heard around the sports world and helped propel her to her best-yet points finish, as she ended the year sixth in the standings on the strength of nine top-10 results.
-Unfortunately, despite starting fifth at the Indianapolis 500, her string of top-10 finishes in the Memorial Day Weekend event came to an end after she was involved in a pit-road collision with Ryan Briscoe on lap 171 and placed 22nd.
+It finally came in April 2008 at Motegi.
+It was a win that was heard around the sports world and helped propel Patrick to her best-yet points finish, as she ended the year sixth in the standings on the strength of nine top-10 results.
+Unfortunately, despite starting fifth in the Indianapolis 500, her string of top-10 finishes in the event came to an end after she was involved in a pit-road collision with Ryan Briscoe on lap 171 and placed 22nd.

 In 2009, Patrick again opened the racing season in the Rolex 24 At Daytona, where she finished eighth driving a Crawford Pontiac with Andy Wallace, Rob Finlay and Casey Mears for Childress-Howard Motorsports.
 At the Indianapolis 500 in May, she started 10th and finished an impressive third, the best result ever for a woman at Indy.